hanicinecm/pygmol/docs/index.rst

 Both inputs to the ``Model`` class have their own documentation pages explaining them in
 detail: `Chemistry <chemistry.rst>`_, `PlasmaParameters <plasma_parameters.rst>`_.

-One note is in order: A fast glance at the argon_oxygen_chemistry_ makes very clear that this is a *terrible* format for defining static chemistry data.
+One note is in order: Any fast glance at the argon_oxygen_chemistry_ makes it very clear that this is a *terrible* format for defining static chemistry data.
 Instead, the intention is that in real situation, the ``chemistry`` passed to the ``Model`` will be an instance of much more powerful class (coded responsibly by the user either inheriting from ``pygmol.abc.Chemistry`` or mirroring the interface exactly), which defines the attributes needed by the model as dynamic ``@properties``, rather than static class attributes as used in the example.
+Such a user-defined class might hold instances of classes representing species and reactions, it might have some species or reactions-oriented *reduction* functionality built in, or it might be a class already in use in another modeling framework, or a class representing a ``django`` model in an online chemistry database, just augmented with the properties expected by ``pygmol``.

 With that out of the way, let us instantiate our model: